top of page

 It has been regarded as one of the most ambitious plans to combat plastic pollution and waste.
 Among its goals is to quadruple recycling capacity, but addressing the disconnect further up the value chain is also crucial.

-Unique market challenges require tailored solutions
+Unique market challenges require tailored solutions.

-Recent research revealed that the leakage of mismanaged plastic waste into the ocean is particularly high in coastal countries across South and Southeast Asia.
+Recent research revealed that the leakage of mismanaged plastic waste into the ocean is exceptionally high in coastal countries across South and Southeast Asia.
 This is due to the logistical challenge of collecting, sorting, and recycling waste at scale in these island regions with limited infrastructure.

 It’s a vicious cycle that needs to be tackled through a holistic approach on both the demand and supply sides- strengthening capacity and streamlining collection processes across hard-to-access coastal communities while facilitating access to global supply chains to demonstrate the value of plastic waste.